Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Get an overview of all the ways you can extend your Confluence content using macros and gadgets.

-Confluence administrators can edit templates and blueprints that are available across their entire site.
+Site administrators can edit templates and blueprints that are available across their entire site.
 For information on how to edit a template that is available only in a specific space, see Edit a template.

 To edit a global template:

-Go to your Confluence site.
+If you aren’t already there, go to your Confluence Cloud site.

 Find the template in the table and select Edit.